TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-The credentials work!
+The credentials are valid.
 Let's enumerate the available shares for `svc_tgs`:

 <br />